Published: December 7, 2025

 In this example, the code inside the if block runs only if the number is positive.

 The if-else statement is also a conditional statement.
-It works just like the if statement; the only addition is that it provides an additional statement to run in case the condition is false.
+It works like the if statement, with the addition of providing an additional statement to run in case the condition is false.

 if (condition) {